Global route / South America

 Cotopaxi and Chimborazo rise above most cloud.
 The Amazon basin on the left is almost always overcast.

-What is the best side of plane for Bogotá to Lima?
+What is the best side for Bogotá to Lima?